StyleT/tailorx/README.md

 * `timeout` - optional timeout of fragment in milliseconds (default is 3000)
 * `async` - postpones the fragment until the end of body tag
 * `public` - to prevent TailorX from forwarding filtered request headers from upstream to the fragments.
-* `fallback-src` - URL of the fallback fragment in case of timeout/error on the current fragment

 > Other attributes are allowed and will be passed as well to relevant functions (eg. `filterRequestHeaders`, `filterResponseHeaders`, etc.)